zixu/atlas-rd53-daq/README.md

 <!--- ########################################################################################### -->

-# How to reprogram the FEB via PGPv3 link
+# How to run the FEB Development GUI

 ```
 # Go to software directory